RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Results

-The RR Lyrae from the Binary Channel account for about $10\,\%$ of all the Galactic RR Lyrae.
-However, these systems make up for {\it all} the young and metal-rich RR Lyrae in our models.
-Furthermore, the young and metal-rich RR Lyrae from the Binary Channel dominate the RR Lyrae population in the Solar neighbourhood, making more than $70\,\%$ of RR Lyrae within a $500\,{\rm pc}$ radius around the Sun.
-The Binary Channel has such a significant local contribution because most of the systems from the Binary Channel reside in the Galactic Thin Disc, which is much more concentrated than the Halo populated by the RR Lyrae from the Single Channel.
+In the Bulge area of the Galaxy, we expect to find both binary-made RR Lyrae from the Bulge component (and part of the Thin Disc close to the Galactic plane) and single-made RR Lyrae from the inward extension of the Halo.
+Considering the assumed Galactic model and the different RR Lyrae formation efficiencies (Table~\ref{tab:Rates}), we estimate that less than $5$~--~$6\,\%$ of the RR Lyrae in the innermost part of the Galaxy (within $3\,{\rm kpc}$ from the Galactic centre) belongs to the binary-made metal-rich population.
+This estimate is comparable with the fraction of the most metal-rich RR Lyrae found in the Bulge area ($\lesssim 10\,\%$, see e.g. \citealt{Savino20}).
+Similarly, in the Galactic Disc area, we expect to find a mix of binary-made and single RR Lyrae from the Thin Disc and the Halo.
+We predict that the binary-made RR Lyrae from the Thin Disc account for $20$~--~$25\,\%$ of the RR Lyrae population within $3\,{\rm kpc}$ from the Galactic Disc.
+These numbers are consistent with the fraction of metal-rich thin-disc like RR Lyrae found by \cite{IB21} in the \gaia DR2 data ($\approx 27\,\%$ for Galactic heights lower than $3\,{\rm kpc}$).
+This fraction increases up to $70\,\%$ in the solar neighbourhood ($500\,{\rm pc}$ radius around the Sun).
+The Binary Evolution Channel has such a significant local contribution because most of the systems from the Binary Evolution Channel reside in the Galactic Thin Disc, which is much more concentrated on the Galactic Disc than the Halo populated by the RR Lyrae from the Single Channel.